 Tax savings are great, but shouldn’t be the primary reason to form an LLC.
 Having the liability protection of an LLC can be considered as insurance to protect your personal assets in case the business faces legal issues.
 In most cases, the tax savings won’t usually be realized until the business is making a minimum of $60,000 – $80,000 in annual profit.

 While there is really only one way to operate a sole proprietorship, there are many options for how you can structure an LLC.
 Even as a single-member LLC, there can also be managers with different responsibilities within the company.

 As a sole proprietor, the business owner makes all the business decisions unilaterally with fewer regulatory and administrative constraints on the business.

-A single-member LLC can also provide the owner with control of the business, but the owner has the added responsibility of filing initial paperwork and complying with annual reporting and maintenance fees.
+A single-member LLC can also provide the owner with control of the business.
+Still, the owner has the added responsibility of filing the initial paperwork and complying with annual reporting and maintenance fees.

-The choice between sole proprietorship vs LLC isn’t an easy one, but choosing a legal entity is one of the most important decisions for new business owners.
+Choosing between the LLC vs. sole proprietorship isn’t an easy one, but choosing a legal entity is one of the most critical decisions for new business owners.
 Weighing the risks and benefits unique to your business can help guide you to whether a sole proprietorship or LLC is the best structure.